 The Cuyahoga River AOC Remedial Action Plan

-In some cases, this involves large-scale actions such as diverting or removing dams, or reducing Combined Sewer Overflows (CSOs) with deep tunnel construction and stormwater green infrastructure.
-In others, strategically-located smaller-scale projects such as stream restorations, riparian buffers, or sediment capture and reuse can get us closer to our goals.
+The Stage 1 and 2 RAPs identified the BUIs and what caused them.
+In some cases, the actions needed to fully restore the impairments involved large-scale actions such as removing dams or reducing Combined Sewer Overflows (CSOs) through deep tunnel systems and green stormwater infrastructure.
+In others, strategically-located smaller-scale projects such as stream restorations, riparian buffers, or sediment capture and reuse were identified to get us closer to our goals.
 In still other cases, public education and outreach may be the key to instigating the necessary broad-based actions that are needed, such as those to reduce nutrient runoff from fertilized soils.

 For more information on the Ohio AOC program and specific metrics for each BUI,